 Goodbye Volcano High (August 29)

-KO_OP’s coming-of-age narrative adventure game Goodbye Volcano High was supposed to come out on June 15 but got delayed to August 29.
+KO_OP’s coming-of-age narrative adventure game Goodbye Volcano High was supposed to come out on June 15, but got delayed to August 29.
 “The reality is that, with our current workload, we could not have met our June launch date without significant cuts to the quality and scope of the game,” KO_OP explained in a blog post.
 “This would mean delivering something much different than what we’ve envisioned and worked toward.
 We don’t want to release anything less than the best version of the game we have been making throughout our development cycle.”
+Goodbye Volcano High went on to hit that new release date.

 Starfield (September 6)

 Bethesda Game Studios finally revealed a new release date for its highly anticipated sci-fi RPG Starfield.
-It’s missing the “first half of 2023” release window Bethesda promised when initially delaying the game, but thankfully only by a couple of months as Starfield now launches for PC and Xbox Series X/S on September 6.
-A dedicated Starfield Direct on June 11 reaffirmed that date.
+It missed the “first half of 2023” release window Bethesda promised when initially delaying the game, but thankfully only by a couple of months as Starfield launched for PC and Xbox Series X/S on September 6.
+The game would launch on that date; in fact, players who bought the Premium Edition were given access on August 31.
+Although the game didn’t quite live up to the astronomical expectations set for it, Starfield is still a solid Bethesda RPG.

 Baldur’s Gate 3 for PS5 (September 6)

-Originally slated to release for PC and PS5 and August 31, the PC release of Larian Studios’ Baldur’s Gate 3 actually moved up to August 3.
+Originally slated to release for PC and PS5 on August 31, the PC release of Larian Studios’ Baldur’s Gate 3 actually moved up to August 3.
 Sadly, for PS5 players, the game was pushed back by a week until September 6.
-“Baldur’s Gate 3 is targeting 60 frames-per-second, and we’re close to achieving that on the platform but need a bit more extra time,” the developers said of the PS5 delay.
+“Baldur’s Gate 3 is targeting 60 frames-per-second, and we’re close to achieving that on the platform, but need a bit more extra time,” the developers said of the PS5 delay.
 “We don’t want to compromise on quality and feel it would be a shame to downscale to 30 fps or make other compromises to hit an arbitrary date.
 We understand that folks may be disappointed with this, but we’re close enough to reaching new heights for RPGs on the system that the benefits of a short delay outweigh the downsides of rushing the PS5 release and having to downscale.”
+Like Starfield, it’d go on to hit that date and even give Digital Deluxe Edition owners early access.
+Baldur’s Gate 3 is also considered one of the best games of the year.

 Front Mission 2: Remake, a recreation of a classic mecha turn-based strategy game from Square Enix, was supposed to launch on June 12.
-Just two weeks before release, though, publisher Forever Entertainment announced that it was delaying the game until [the third quarter of] 2023.
-“We want to ensure that we have sufficient time to add as many functionalities as possible while proceeding with proper implementation and tests,” a tweet states as the reason for the delay.
+Just two weeks before release, though, publisher Forever Entertainment announced that it was delaying the game until the third quarter of 2023.
+“We want to ensure that we have sufficient time to add as many functionalities as possible while proceeding with proper implementation and tests,” a tweet stated as the reason for the delay.
+That new date was eventually revealed to be October 5, and Front Mission 2: Remake came out seamlessly on that day.

 Forza Motorsport (October 10)

 Forza Motorsport had a spring 2023 release window when it reappeared at 2022’s Xbox & Bethesda Games Showcase, but when it was featured in January 2023’s Developer_Direct, that release window changed to just 2023.
-“We’re not ready just yet to share our release date, and the wait will be worth it when we launch this year,” a Microsoft spokesperson told Digital Trends at the time.
-“We know the community is excited for more updates, including our release date, and we’re fortunate to work on a game and franchise that means so much to so many.
-We can’t wait to share more details soon.”
 At the June 11 Xbox Games Showcase, an October 10 release date for Forza Motorsport was confirmed.
+It launched on that day to critical acclaim.

 Endless Dungeon (October 19)